 Thanks to some truly weird control scheme issues, it took me an absurdly long time to clear a tutorial level.
 That was my opening impression of Atlas Rogues, the co-op rogue-lite game that was an initial prototype of the sunsetted PvP title Atlas Reactor.
-And while the absolute fun of that game’s battle system is once more intact and good to have, the current early access build of the spinoff is extremely hard to recommend.initial launch cinematic to once again set the scene.
+And while the absolute fun of that game’s battle system is once more intact and good to have, the current early access build of the spinoff is extremely hard to recommend.[AL:Atlas]The game started off fine enough with a simple replay of Atlas Reactor’s initial launch cinematic to once again set the scene.
 From there, it picked right up after the trailer’s events, linking what happened back to a contract to get to a reactor and halt its meltdown.
 This was the tutorial mission for the game, which did a fine enough job of getting me reacquainted with how combat works.

 And once again, combat in Atlas Rogues absolutely works, pairing together MOBA-like skill shots, each with different effect shapes, with turn-based combat in an engaging, interesting, and truly standout battle experience.
 Though my team was full of four characters that I didn’t particularly care for, it was still nice to be back in control of the old steering wheel once again.